Prat13k/Python-Mini-Projects/README.md

 ###### Bouncing DVDS :
 In this project we have written a python programme to create a bouncing DVD animation

-###### Breast Cancer :
-In this project we have written a python programme to determine breast cancer using machine learning

 ###### Download Youtube Videos :
 In this project we have written a python programme to download youtube videos through youtube link